Data-driven Piecewise Affine Decision Rules for Stochastic Programming with Covariate Information: Numerical Experiments

-The costs of PADR(3,0) and PADR(3,3) converge to SIMOPT because the optimal DR in this case is a max-affine function with three pieces, and thus PADR(3,0) and PADR(3,3) have no approximation error in principle.
-The RKHS-DR method converges slower than PADR(3,0) and PADR(3,3); moreover, its performance with $n=1000$ is slightly worse than that of PADR(3,0) with $n=400$.
-For PO-PA, given the observation that the prediction model provided by the enhanced SMM algorithm is quite close to the true model $\overline{Y}(\cdot)$, we conjecture that its gap to SIMOPT is mainly due to inconsistency between the prediction loss and Newsvendor cost with imbalanced $c_b$ and $c_h$.
-This phenomenon is more evident from the comparison between LDR and PO-L, the two methods with misspecified models.
-The training time of RKHS-DR grows roughly exponentially with respect to the sample size, whereas that of PA-related methods is quite stable and significantly shorter when $n=1000$, which can be mainly credited to the sampling strategy used in the enhanced SMM algorithm.
-The numerical results with the parameter ratio $c_{b}:c_{h}$ varying from 1:9 to 9:1 exhibit similar patterns and thus are omitted.
+Since the optimal DR in this case is a max-affine function with three pieces, PADR$(K_1,K_2)$ with $K_1 \geq 3$ has no approximation error in principle.
+Figure~\ref{subfig:unconstr-basic} shows that the costs of PADR with $(K_1, K_2) = (3, 0)$ converge to SIMOPT as the training sample size $n$ increases from 50 to 1000.
+RKHS-DR converges slower than PADR; additionally, its performance with $n=1000$ is worse than that of PADR with $n=400$. {NN-DR does not outperform PADR and RKHS-DR, possibly due to the instability of using gradient-based methods to optimize a nonconvex and nonsmooth objective function.} Prescriptive methods, including kNN, CART, RF, and SOF, are dominated by the PADR and RKHS-DR methods.
+For PO-PA, we observe that the prediction model provided by the PO-PA method is quite close to the true model $\overline{Y}(\cdot)$, so its substantial gap to SIMOPT could be mainly due to inconsistency between the prediction loss and Newsvendor cost with imbalanced $c_b$ and $c_h$.
+Numerical results with the parameter ratio $c_{b}:c_{h}$ varying from 1:9 to 9:1 exhibit similar patterns and thus are omitted.
+Figure~\ref{subfig:unconstr-basic-time} shows the training time of each method.
+The training time of RKHS-DR grows roughly exponentially when $n \geq 200$, whereas the time for PA-related methods remains stable and significantly shorter when $n=1000$, which is mainly credited to the enhanced and sampling techniques used in the ESMM algorithm. {NN-DR incurs a higher computational cost than most other methods on this problem.}